mautic/developer-documentation-new/docs/plugins/config.rst

     * - ``priority``
       - no
       - ``int``
       - Determines the position of this item relative to it's sibling items.
-See :ref:`Menu item priority`.
+See :ref:`plugins/config:Menu item priority`.
     * - ``access``
       - no
       - string
-      - The :ref:`permission<Roles and permissions>` required to display this menu item.
+      - The :ref:`permission<security-roles-and-permissions>` required to display this menu item.
 For example, ``category:categories:view`` or ``admin`` to restrict to only Administrators.
     * - ``checks``
       - no
       - array
       - Define checks that must evaluate to ``TRUE`` to display the item.
-See :ref:`Menu item checks` for more details.
+See :ref:`plugins/config:Menu item checks` for more details.
     * - ``id``
       - no
       - string